estacimo/MvcPillow/MvcPillow/README.txt

 1454
 Updated the Index method in the PillowsController.cs file and the Index.cshtml form tag to include a search by Color and Size

+1518
+Added validation rules to the pillow model